asweigart/PythonStdioGames/README.md

 Additional guidelines include:

+* Don't use f-strings.
+Raspberry Pis as of 2019 have Python 3.5 installed, and f-strings only came about in 3.6.
+One guideline for these programs is to be as widely compatible as possible.
 * Some of these programs use the `bext` module, which adds curses-like features like color, clearing the screen, and moving the cursor
 * Include a link to a run-through of the program on https://pythontutor.com so that the student can see how the program runs.
 * Longer, more descriptive variable names are better than shorter ones.
 Avoid using single-letter variable names except for `i` and `j`, or `x` and `y`.